yan-soon/tp/docs/UserGuide.md

 ### Editing module details: `edit`

+Scenario:<br>
+When you were a freshman, you added a module with tags "superbmodule" and "superfun".
+But now that you're graduating, you actually think that the module was the best you'd taken in NUS.

 The `edit` command allows you to edit the details of a module that you have added into GradPad.

 You can edit a module by specifying the module code of the module in the Completed Modules list, followed by the